HyeongmokLee/NORMsPEst/README.md

 The codes can be used for the statistical and machine learning analysis of the water quality data.
 Overall, it is based on scikit-learn libraries.

-Name of the software: shwpredict
+Name of the software: Python

-Developer: Vittorio Minio, Susanna Saitta, Flavio Cannavò
+Developer: Hyeongmok Lee, Jina Jeong

-Contact information: vittorio.minio@phd.unict.it
+Contact information: jeong.j@knu.ac.kr

 Program language: Python (version 3.7)